oracle/rwloadsim/docs/INSTALL.md

 * Complete binaries are in files that have -bin- in the name; this is the preferred distribution for most users.
 * Little more than executables are in files that have -binonly- in the name.
-* Generated stand-alone binaries for utilies like ociping and awrreport; the file name starts with generated.
+* Generated stand-alone binaries for utilities like ociping and awrreport; the file name starts with generated.

 ### Using complete binaries